orcasound/downloadFromS3/README.md

 #  This Python script can download wav files from a S3 bucket at orcasound.net
 #  ts segments in the selected datetime interval are downloaded and converted to wav files

-##  Run pip3 install -m requirements.txt     in your code's working directory and virtual environment
+##  Run pip3 install -r requirements.txt     in your code's working directory and virtual environment

 ## Create a local directory for the wav file(s)